Josh Jung Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to rank 11th in baseball in home runs given up (107 total, 1.1 per game).
+- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (108 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.